 Forfeiture of Aid: A student will forfeit his/her financial aid on the date of their second consecutive "Unsatisfactory" Academic Progress report.
 (Example: A student received the first payment for 450 clock hours.
 Prior to receiving the second disbursement, the student receives an "Unsatisfactory" SAP report.
 The student will receive the second disbursement, but he/she would be placed on "Financial Aid Warning" status.
-If the student receives a second "Unsatisfactory" SAP report, he/she would lose the next payment disbursement, subject to the terms and conditions explained above and in the Consumer Information document.)
+If the student receives a second "Unsatisfactory" SAP report, subject to the terms and conditions explained above and in the Consumer Information document.)